clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 #### Option 1 (Recommended):&nbsp;&nbsp;FPKI instructs Microsoft to remove the FCPCA (COMMON) Root certificate trust bit from the Microsoft trust store.

-* **Result 1:** Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet<!--internet also?--> websites that use FPKI CA-issued SSL certificates.
+* **Result 1:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet<!--internet also?--> websites that use FPKI CA-issued SSL certificates.

-* **How can we limit this impact?** Network domain administrators must distribute new group policies to restore the _pre-change_ behavior to Microsoft OS-based, government-managed equipment.
+* **How can we limit this impact?**&nbsp;&nbsp;Network domain administrators must distribute new group policies to restore the _pre-change_ behavior to Microsoft OS-based, government-managed equipment.
 (See _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_.)

-* **Result 2:** Agency feedback suggests that Option 1 would have the least impact on mission-critical applications and operations.
+* **Result 2:**&nbsp;&nbsp;Agency feedback suggests that Option 1 would have the least impact on mission-critical applications and operations.

 **FAQs for Option 1**